discrete-notes/discrete-notes.github.io/_posts/2023-03-23-algorithms-office-hours.md

 On a normal semester, the group gets around one request per week, which sounds like a lot to me.
-Sandeep also said that it depends on how much advertising has been made on the months before ; when we exchanged emails to was slowing down because they had not advertised for a long time.
+Sandeep also said that it depends on how much advertising has been made on the months before; when we exchanged emails it was slowing down because they had not advertised for a long time.
-People contact the group by an online form specifying what they are interested in and Sandeep finds PhD students who are interested in the question.
+People contact the group via an online form, with a short description of their questions, and Sandeep finds PhD students who are interested in the topic.

-About the topics, let me cite an email: "An example could be someone in graphics research who wants to implement some 2d or 3d procedure and doesn’t know the right algorithm to use, or someone in machine learning who is curious if their optimization algorithm could have some provable
+About the type of requests they get, let me cite an email: "An example could be someone in graphics research who wants to implement some 2d or 3d procedure and doesn’t know the right algorithm to use, or someone in machine learning who is curious if their optimization algorithm could have some provable